ibm-cloud-docs/cloud-object-storage/object-fine-grain.md

 ## SDK examples
 {: #ol-sdks}

-The following examples make use of the IBM COS SDKs for Python, Node.js, and Go, as well as a Terraform script, although the implementation of object versioning should be fully compatible with any S3-compatible library or tool that allows for the setting of custom endpoints.
-Using third-party tools requires HMAC credentials in order to calculate AWS V4 signatures.
-For more information on HMAC credentials, [see the documentation](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-uhc-hmac-credentials-main).
+The following examples use the {{site.data.keyword.cos_full_notm}} SDKs for Python, Node.js, Go, and a Terraform script.
+The implementation of object versioning is compatible with any S3-compatible library or tool that allows for the setting of custom endpoints.
+Using third-party tools requires HMAC credentials to calculate AWS V4 signatures.
+For more information about HMAC credentials, see [the documentation](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-uhc-hmac-credentials-main).

 ### Python
 {: #ol-sdks-python}

-Enabling Object Lock using the IBM COS SDK for Python can be done using the [low-level client](https://ibm.github.io/ibm-cos-sdk-python/reference/services/s3.html#client){: external} syntax.
+Enabling Object Lock by using the {{site.data.keyword.cos_full_notm}} SDK for Python can be done with the [low-level client](https://ibm.github.io/ibm-cos-sdk-python/reference/services/s3.html#client){: external} syntax.

-Using a client:
+By using a client:

 ```python
 import ibm_boto3